Exploring San Juan’s Incredible Santurce Street Art

 Themes of Santurce Street Art

 Of San Juan’s annual festivals, two of them invite artists from around the world to contribute to the Santurce street art.
 There’s the previously mentioned Santurce Es Ley, founded by artist and curator Alexis Busquet.
 And then there’s Los Muros Hablan, or “The Walls Speak,” which has been held twice thus far.
 And boy, do those walls ever speak.
-The majority of the murals we viewed express very pointed messages, and circled around a few key themes.
+The majority of the murals expressed very pointed messages, circling a few key themes.
+For example…

 Climate Change & Environmental Conservation